codesmithyide/codesmithy/README.md

 - Include - Common directory for public header files of all components
 - Core - Library containing all the code that is not UI-related.
-- Make - Command line build tool.
+- CLI - Command line tool.
 - UI
     - UI
     - UICore